How to Wow Patients with a Customized Patient Letter

 - When you’re done, press Finish & Merge > Print Documents.

-In the dialog box that appears, you can choose to print letters for all patients, print the letter that’s currently open, or print a series of letters.
+In the dialog box that appears, you can choose to print all letters to patients regarding surgery, print the letter that’s currently open, or print a series of letters.
 Make your selection, then press OK.
 Depending on your computer’s printer settings, you should be able to choose between printing to a physical printer or a virtual PDF printer.

-By following the above steps you can also generate customized envelopes and labels.
+By following the above steps to writing a letter to a patient you can also generate customized envelopes and labels.

 ULTIMATE Patient Letters

-Use Surgimate to generate all customized patient letters, as well as insurance and hospital paperwork, with just one click:
+Use Surgimate’s surgical coordination software to generate all customized patient letters, as well as insurance and hospital paperwork, with just one click:

-- Store all of your practice’s forms inside Surgimate and print on-demand
+- Store all of your practice’s forms inside Surgimate’s Form Generator feature and print on-demand

 - Enter surgical details in seconds with customized templates